knathanp/authorization_flask_demo/README.md

 - **Secure Password Handling:** (Note: This demo uses plaintext passwords for simplicity, but in a real-world application, you should hash passwords using a library like `bcrypt` or `argon2`.)

+This demo was created with the help of ChatGPT.

 ## Getting Started